-The District is exposed to various risks of loss related to property loss, torts; theft of, damage to, and destruction of assets; errors and omissions; injuries to employees' (workers compensation) as well as medical benefits provided to employees.
+The District is exposed to various risks of loss related to property loss, torts, errors and omissions, and employee injuries (worker's compensation).

-The District participates in a distinct pool of educational institutions within the State of Michigan for various risks of loss, including general liability, property and casualty, employee health and accident insurance, and workers' disability compensation.
-The pool is considered a public entity risk pool.
+The District participates in distinct pools of educational institutions within the State of Michigan for various risks of loss, including general liability, property and casualty, employee health and accident insurance, and workers' disability compensation.
+The pools are considered public entity risk pools.
 The District pays annual premiums to each pool for the respective insurance coverage.
 In the event a pool's total claims and expenses for a policy year exceed the total normal annual premiums for said years, all members of the specific pool's policy year may be subject to special assessment to make up the deficiency.
-The District has not been informed of any special assessment to make up the deficiency.
+The District has not been informed of any special assessments being required.